tholterhus/iobroker.elegoo-centauri-carbon/README.md

 ### Network Requirements

 - The Elegoo Centauri Carbon must be connected to your local network
-- The printer’s WebSocket server runs on port 80 at `/websocket`
+- The printer’s WebSocket server runs on port 3030 at `/websocket` (default)
 - No authentication is required for the WebSocket connection
 - Ensure your ioBroker instance can reach the printer’s IP address